-The development of sustainability indicators arose from the Rio Summit of 1992 (see Box 2.1 and p.
-18).
-It is now commonly accepted that conventional indicators of 'wellbeing', such as gross national product (GNP), give a restricted, partial and one-sided view of development.
+The development of sustainability indicators arose from the Rio Summit of 1992 (see Box 2.1).
+It is now commonly accepted that conventional indicators of 'well-being' (such as GNP) give a restricted, partial and one-sided view of development.
 It is the search for indicators which show the linkages between economic, social and environmental issues and the power relationships behind them which has given rise to the development of so-called 'sustainability indicators'.
-Such indicators have been developed mainly as trials and are currently applied largely at local authority level, although exceptions such as the indicators developed as part of the Association of Caribbean States' Zone of Sustainable Tourism for the Caribbean can also be found (Quintero and Vega 2006 - see also the website of the Association of Caribbean States, given in Appendix 1).
+Such indicators have been developed mainly as trials and are currently applied largely at local government level, although exceptions such as the indicators developed as part of the Association of Caribbean States' Zone of Sustainable Tourism for the Caribbean can also be found (Quintero and Vega, 2006; see also the website of the Association of Caribbean States, given in Appendix 1).

 One important aspect that has been built into these indicators from their inception has been the participation of local community members in their formulation.
-There is no doubting here the genuine and diligent attempt to promote such participation as part of the development of sustainability indicators.
+There is no doubting here the genuine attempt to promote such participation as part of the development of sustainability indicators.
 There is also no doubting that it is precisely this participation which has led to the use of indicators which are much less remote and much more comprehensible to people than are nationally and internationally derived measures such as GNP, gross domestic investment and the like.

-But their acceptance and utility faces an uphill struggle.
+But their acceptance and utility face an uphill struggle.
 The measures most frequently used at the level of the national economy relate precisely to that: the economy.
 Other relevant factors are ignored (or, as economists call it, 'externalised').
 Moreover, their use is well entrenched and perpetuated by conservative media which accept new ideas with great reluctance unless they are forced to do so by a public that has already moved ahead.
-The need to include the social, cultural, environmental and aesthetic factors which our commercial world and controllers normally externalise has not led to a quick redress for such factors, despite public debate of the issue.